khyerdev/whisperer/README.md

 - If your GLIBC is up-to-date, the installation process is very easy:

   1. On the [main github page of this repo](https://github.com/OSCH2008/whisperer), navigate to the [releases page](https://github.com/OSCH2008/whisperer/releases) or click the latest version under the releases section.
-  2. Find and click the download link for `whisperer.tar.gz`.
+  2. Find and click the download link for `whisperer-linux.tar.gz`.
   3. In your terminal of choice or file manager of choice, navigate to your browser's download directory.
   4. Extract the file you downloaded.
 You can use a GUI based file extractor, or you can use the terminal by running `mkdir whisperer; tar -xzf whisperer.tar.gz -C whisperer; cd whisperer`.
   5. Run `sudo ./install.sh` to move the files to the correct spots.
 Ignore any errors yapping about "file already exits".
 You can either move uninstall.sh to a memorable directory, or you can delete it.